-The College will award up to 28 credit hours for demonstrated competence obtained through CLEP and experiential learning.
+The College will award up to 28 credit hours for demonstrated competence obtained through CLEP.
 Credits earned in this manner may not be applied toward the residency requirement, unless the student will complete at least 32 classroom credit hours at North Central.
-Evidence of competence may be measured by examination or by an assessment committee.

 The maximum number of credit hours that may be taken in one subject prefix code is 64 credit hours.
 Students who wish to exceed the maximum may do so by earning extra credit hours beyond the 128 credit hours required for the degree.
 Some programs may also require more than 64 credit hours.